5.4 Final Review & Exam-Day Strategy

 Written-Test Strategy

-The New Jersey written exam has roughly 60-70 multiple-choice questions in about 90 minutes to 2 hours, so pace at about 1.5-2 minutes per item and never leave a question blank — there is no penalty for guessing.
+With about 60 questions in roughly 90 minutes, pace at about 1.5 minutes per item and never leave a question blank — there is no penalty for guessing.

 • Spot the keyword: FIRST, BEST, MOST, EXCEPT, NOT, NEVER, and INITIAL change the answer.
-Underline them mentally.
+Note them before you read the options.

 • Eliminate first: strike answers that are unsafe, outside CNA scope, or violate rights.
 Often two options are clearly wrong.